 Koisuke twisted his body in anger and his blue scales became almost purple with rage.
 The wind was so strong now that his small body shook vigorously from side to side.
 As Koisuke moved, the knot anchoring him to the pole was getting looser and looser.
-Shu shu!
-The wind blew again and before he knew it, Koisuke's body was swept into the sky.
+Shu shu!\ The wind blew again and before he knew it, Koisuke was swept away into the sky.

-He swam freely into the wind, leaving Daddy and Mummy astonished with their mouths wide open.
-(Actually, it's quite difficult for them to close their mouths!).
+He swam freely into the wind, leaving Daddy and Mummy astonished with their mouths wide open (actually, it's quite difficult for them to close their mouths!).